-We offer the cheapest train tickets from Derby to Bradford as well as open/flexible return tickets, so get the best fare for by booking in advance with directrail.com now!
+We offer the cheapest tickets from Derby to Bradford as well as open/flexible return tickets, so ensure you get the best fare and book your train ticket in advance with us now!

 The city of Derby is located in the East Midlands area of England and lies on the River Derwent.
 The city of Derby has an important place in economic history as it is considered to be the birthplace of the Industrial Revolution and home to the first factory in the world.
 The arrival of the railways in the 19th century also led Derby to become an important centre of the British rail industry.